-The 22nd Annual Clallam County Garden Tour will feature seven spectacular gardens.|
+The 23rd Annual Clallam County Garden Tour will feature eight spectacular gardens.|

 |Kid Friendly: Yes!|

 |Dog Friendly: No|